jschrack/CYBR-8420/Deliverables/Code Analysis/Code Analysis.md

 ## Summary of Findings
 Provide a summary of findings from manual and/or automated scanning.
 This summary should include mappings to CWEs to describe significant findings and perceive risk in your hypothetical operational environment.

-  **CWE-79:** The results are mostly consistent between the automated and manual code analysis, with the manual analysis returning a bit more detail.
+  **CWE-79:** CodeQL returned several more instances of potential XSS file vulnerabilities than SNYK.
+The results from SNYK are mostly consistent with the manual code analysis, with the manual analysis returning a bit more detail.

+  **CWE-352:** There were not many instances found with SNYK for CSRF, but CodeQL did return several potential files with vulnerabilities.
+Using manual code review with ChatGPT, a significant amount of detail was revealed.

 ## Planned Contributions
 Describe your planned or ongoing contributions to the upstream open-source project (I.documentation, design changes, code changes, communications, etc.).
 Your response can be based on any of the prior assignments in the class.